wlerin/feralfilehosting/Feral Wiki/Other software/Using Transdroid to Control rTorrent - Deluge - Transmission From Your Android Phone/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Using%20Transdroid%20to%20Control%20rTorrent%20-%20Deluge%20-%20Transmission%20From%20Your%20Android%20Phone/deluge/deluge.host.png)

 **Deluge Web Password:** your Web Gui password from your Slot Details page.
 (Not to be confused with Require Authentication option)

+When entering your password, if you rotate your phone horizontally you can see the characters.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Using%20Transdroid%20to%20Control%20rTorrent%20-%20Deluge%20-%20Transmission%20From%20Your%20Android%20Phone/deluge/deluge.webpass.png)